AmirFARES/ML-CO2-Prediction-UmojaHack-23/README.md

 5. **Validation**: I used cross-validation techniques to assess model performance and avoid overfitting.

-6. **Submission**: After obtaining satisfactory results, I created submission files following the required format.
+6. **Submission**: After obtaining satisfactory results, I created submission files following the required format. ss

-For more details on my approach and analysis, you can check the accompanying notebook [EY_Carbon_Prediction.ipynb](EY_Carbon_Prediction.ipynb).
+For more details on my approach and analysis, you can check the accompanying notebook [EY_Carbon_Prediction.ipynb](./EY_Carbon_Prediction.ipynb).

 ## Results 📈